FlexibleEngineCloud/FE-landingzone/terraform/scenario/vpnaas-dmz-private/README.md

 - RDS: Relational Database Service for data storage.

-- VPN : VPN Tunnel between PAR region and AMS region for multiregion connectivity.
+- VPN : VPN Tunnel between PAR region and AMS region for multi region connectivity.

 ## Architecture:
 The architecture consists of the following steps: